Insights

 • Increases ticket size through AI upselling and menu optimization

-• Increases visit frequency through loyalty and retention marketing
+• Increases visit frequency through loyalty and retention marketing, powered by trigger-based marketing automation flows

 • Cuts costs by eliminating 15-30% commission fees